abhishek-kumar-code/Redfish_Public/Specification.md

 This clause contains a set of common properties across all Redfish resources.
 The property names in this clause shall not be used for any other purpose, even if they are not implemented in a particular resource.

-Common properties are defined in the base Resource Redfish Schema.
+Common properties are defined in the base "Resource" Redfish Schema.
 For OData Schema Representations, this is in Resource_v1.xml and for JSON Schema Representations, this is in Resource.v1_0_0.json.

 #### Id

-The Id property of a resource identifies the resource within a collection.
-The value of Id shall be unique across a collection.
+The Id property of a resource identifies the resource within a Resource Collection.
+The value of Id shall be unique across a Resource Collection.

 #### Name

 The Name property is used to convey a human readable moniker for a resource.
 The type of the Name property shall be string.
-The value of Name is NOT required to be unique across resource instances within a collection.
+The value of Name is NOT required to be unique across resource instances within a Resource Collection.

 #### Description